JujuAdams/Bento/docs/0.1/Template-Sprite.md

     </tr>
 </table>

 A sprite, with the added capability to stretch it.
-Available in BentoScript using the BentoSprite builder.

 &nbsp;